14550508/ucsc-mit/README.md

 # Create database

-After installed XAMPP server then go to phpmyadmin and create datebase. upload "db.sql" file inside the repository.
+After installed XAMPP server then go to phpmyadmin and create datebase. import database. you can find sql file inside the git repository "db.sql"

 # Darabase configration